sinkaszab/fieldv8n/README.md

 it to your API.

 E.g. don't validate whitespace before and after the email address.
 Maybe it was copy-pasted with the surrounding whitespace.
-Trim the value.
+Trim the value instead.

 Rule of thumb is to not block the user's workflow when not necessary.